cowryao/repo/gwu/csci_6221/ChickenDinner/docs/DesignOfNeZha.md

 (1) cheating: Nezha is very good at cheating, so in the small one, the animal will not attack him back if he attacked the animals less than three hits.

-(2) being creazy:in the full moon day, Nezha will trun into the big form and burning the forest around him.
+(2) being crazy:in the full moon day, Nezha will turn into the big form and burning the forest around him.

 (3) fire proof: the fire will not harm to Nezha